Blessthefall: Return and Gallows (2023–present)

 On May 22, 2023, the band announced their return and released their first piece of new material in five years.
 The single, titled "Wake the Dead", was released on May 23, and the band announced a 10-year anniversary tour for their Hollow Bodies album, with Caskets, Kingdom of Giants, and Dragged Under to take place throughout August and September in the US and Canada.

 On August 22, 2024, the band released the single, titled "Drag Me Under" featuring the band, Alpha Wolf, on their YouTube channel through Rise Records.

-On June 17, 2025, the band released another single, "mallxcore", along with the official announcement of the album Gallows, which was released on September 5, 2025.
+On June 17, 2025, the band released another single, "Mallxcore", along with the official announcement of the album Gallows, which was released on September 5, 2025.

 Musical style

-The band's style has been described as metalcore, post-hardcore, Christian metal (although frontman Beau Bokan has stated that they don't want to be considered a Christian band), and screamo.
+The band's style has been described as metalcore, post-hardcore, Christian metal (although frontman Beau Bokan has stated that they don't want to be considered a Christian band), screamo, and pop screamo.
+AllMusic stated that the band had influence from nu metal and hip-hop music.

+Blessthefall have cited influences including Alexisonfire, Funeral for a Friend, Saosin, In Memory, Yesterdays Rising, Fordirelifesake, Underoath, Hopesfall, As I Lay Dying, It Dies Today, the Bled, 50 Cent, Blink 182 and Michael Jackson.